 While you're booking hotels online, using your credit card in unknown places and letting the mail pile up at home, identity thieves have more opportunities to get a peek at your private information.
 Prevent identity theft when traveling by asking the Post Office to put a vacation hold on your mail and by being careful where you use your credit card.
 Check the activity on your financial statements and your credit reports from all three credit reporting companies closely when you return to make sure you haven’t become a victim of identity theft.

-Now that you know more about how to prevent identity theft when traveling, receive a FREE credit score.
+Now that you know more about how to prevent identity theft when traveling, get your Credit Report and Score.